alexirpan/alexirpan.github.io/_posts/2020-08-18-ai-timelines.markdown

 A lot has to go right in this scenario above.
 Multi-modal learning has to work.
-Behaviors need to continue to emerge out of scaling, because your researcher timer is mostly going into ideas that help you scale, rather than inductive priors.
+Behaviors need to continue to emerge out of scaling, because your researcher time is mostly going into ideas that help you scale, rather than inductive priors.
 Hardware efficiency has to match pace, which includes clean energy generation and fixing your ever-increasing hardware fleet.
 Overall, the number of things